richardvlas/ML-pipeline-short-term-rental-prices-NYC/README.md

 > NOTE: do NOT hardcode any parameter when writing the pipeline.
 All the parameters should be accessed from the configuration file.

 ## Running the entire pipeline or just a selection of steps
-In order to run the pipeline when you are developing, you need to be in the root of the starter kit, then you can execute as usual:
+In order to run the pipeline when you are developing, you need to be in the root of the repository, then you can execute as usual:

 ```bash
 mlflow run .